How Do You Know if SEO Is Actually Working?

 Your Keywords Are For Google and Not For Your Users

 If your site isn’t meant for the actual users of your website, then what’s the point of using keywords?
-You should be writing content that is relevant to your audience and not Google.
+You should be writing content that is relevant to your audience, not Google.

 In other words, write for user intent.